MCP Server

 The Delphix MCP server enables AI assistants to interact with Data Control Tower (DCT) through natural language using the Model Context Protocol (MCP).
 Supported AI clients include Claude Desktop, Cursor, and VS Code Copilot.

 After configuring the MCP Server, you can ask questions about your test data management environment.
-For example:

 -